Falcon 9: Conception and funding

 In 2008, SpaceX won a Commercial Resupply Services (CRS) contract in NASA's Commercial Orbital Transportation Services (COTS) program to deliver cargo to ISS using Falcon 9/Dragon.
 Funds would be disbursed only after the demonstration missions were successfully and thoroughly completed.
-The contract totaled US$1.6 billion for a minimum of 12 missions to ferry supplies to and from ISS.
+The contract totaled US$1.6 billion for a minimum of 12 missions to ferry supplies to and from the ISS.

-In 2011, SpaceX estimated that Falcon 9 v1.0 development costs were on the order of US$300 million.
+In 2011, SpaceX estimated that Falcon 9 v1.0 development costs were approximately US$300 million.
 NASA estimated development costs of US$3.6 billion had a traditional cost-plus contract approach been used.
 A 2011 NASA report "estimated that it would have cost the agency about US$4 billion to develop a rocket like the Falcon 9 booster based upon NASA's traditional contracting processes" while "a more commercial development" approach might have allowed the agency to pay only US$1.7 billion".

 In 2014, SpaceX released combined development costs for Falcon 9 and Dragon.
 NASA provided US$396 million, while SpaceX provided over US$450 million.

 Congressional testimony by SpaceX in 2017 suggested that the unusual NASA process of "setting only a high-level requirement for cargo transport to the space station [while] leaving the details to industry" had allowed SpaceX to complete the task at a substantially lower cost.
 "According to NASA's own independently verified numbers, SpaceX's development costs of both the Falcon 1 and Falcon 9 rockets were estimated at approximately $390 million in total."

 Development

 SpaceX originally intended to follow its Falcon 1 launch vehicle with an intermediate capacity vehicle, Falcon 5.
+The Falcon line of vehicles are named after the Millennium Falcon, a fictional starship from the Star Wars film series.
 In 2005, SpaceX announced that it was instead proceeding with Falcon 9, a "fully reusable heavy-lift launch vehicle", and had already secured a government customer.
-Falcon 9 was described as capable of launching approximately 9500 kg to low Earth orbit and was projected to be priced at $27,000,000 USD per flight with a 3.7 m payload fairing and US$35 million with a 5.2 m fairing.
+Falcon 9 was described as capable of launching approximately 9500 kg to low Earth orbit and was projected to be priced at US$27 million per flight with a 3.7 m payload fairing and US$35 million with a 5.2 m fairing.
 SpaceX also announced a heavy version of Falcon 9 with a payload capacity of approximately 25000 kg.
-Falcon 9 was intended to support LEO and GTO missions, as well as crew and cargo missions to ISS.
+Falcon 9 was intended to support LEO and GTO missions, as well as crew and cargo missions to the ISS.